saikrishnagaddipati/Menu-Card/README.md

 # Menu-Card
 Menu card template with CRUD functionality with glyphicon eye.
-Hi Guys, I have got a chance to woek for a UI template design.
+Hi Guys, I have got a chance to work for a UI template design.
 This template is used as a hotel menu(Can be used as a score card,configurable-workbook etc..), where all the items including the header, body and the footer are editable.
 Uses a glyphicon eye to hide the items and show the items.
 Technology Stack,